MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: System Architecture of

 A dataset is an encapsulation of data which could either be a set of data files residing in a local/server side, or defined by the combination of database connection configurations and the associated data retrieval queries.
 A dataset contains a mandatory metafile that describes the encapsulation of data and a series of optional data files.

-A library consists of a mandatory metafile and several executables.
-It can be an executable that performs data pre-processing tasks or deep analytics.
-In our implementation, we employ Apache SINGA~\cite{ooi2015singa,wang2015singa}, a distributed deep learning system as the backend for training deep learning models.
-Besides Apache SINGA, \system{} can also readily works with other backend systems such as TensorFlow\footnote{https://www.tensorflow.org} or PyTorch\footnote{https://pytorch.org/} as long as the interface is compatible with the ML pipeline.
+\icde{ A library consists of a mandatory metafile and several executables.
+It performs data pre-processing tasks or deep analytics.
+The mandatory metafile describes the entry point, inputs and outputs, as well as all the essential hyperparameters in running the library.
+For a library of ML model training, the commonly used hyperparameters could be the learning rate and the maximum number of iterations. } In our implementation, we employ Apache SINGA~\cite{ooi2015singa}, a distributed deep learning system as the backend for training deep learning models.
+Besides Apache SINGA, \system{} also readily works with other systems such as TensorFlow\footnote{https://www.tensorflow.org} or PyTorch\footnote{https://pytorch.org/} as long as the interface is compatible with the ML pipeline.

-\textbf{Pipeline:} A pipeline is the minimal unit that represents an ML task.
-When a pipeline is created with the associated components, the references to the components are recorded in the pipeline metafile.
-Once a pipeline is fully processed, all its component outputs are archived for potential future reuse, with their references logged into the pipeline metafile.
+\textbf{Pipeline:} A pipeline is the minimal unit that represents a ML task.
+When a pipeline is created with the associated components, the references to the components are recorded in the pipeline metafile. \icde{ A pipeline metafile describes the entry point of the pipeline and the order of the pipeline components such as data cleansing and the ML model.
+Since the input/output schemas of the components are subject to change during the commits in the development process, the metafile of the components should be separated from the metafile of the pipeline. } Once a pipeline is fully processed, all its component outputs are archived for future reuse, with their references logged into the pipeline metafile.
 Considering that a single dataset or library may be used by multiple pipelines, we design a \textit{dataset repository} and a \textit{library repository} to store different versions of datasets and libraries respectively, which are shared by all the pipelines in order to reduce storage costs.
 A \textit{pipeline repository} is also introduced to record the version updates of all the pipelines.

-\textbf{Running Example:} To appreciate the discussion in the rest of the paper, without loss of generality, we exemplify an ML pipeline, as shown in Fig.~\ref{fig:gemini_arch}, which consists of datasets, data cleansing, feature extraction and a convolutional neural network (CNN) model.
+\textbf{Running Example:} To appreciate the discussion in the rest of the paper, without loss of generality, we exemplify an ML pipeline, as shown in Fig.~\ref{fig:gemini_arch}, which consists of datasets, data cleansing, feature extraction, and a convolutional neural network (CNN) model.
 This ML pipeline is used to predict whether a patient will be readmitted into the hospital within 30 days after discharge.